-When it comes to your company's future and how technology can help or hinder those efforts, it pays to be proactive with an IT strategy.
+When it comes to your company's future and how technology can help or hinder day-to-day operations, it pays to be proactive with an IT strategy.

-An IT strategy allows business leaders like you to move your focus from dealing with technology issues and challenges to focusing on strategic initiatives and outcomes.
+An IT strategy allows business leaders to move their focus from dealing with technology issues and challenges to focusing on strategic initiatives and outcomes.

 This guide will help you create the best IT strategy that’s cohesive and compelling while also actionable.